Spiced Nectarine & Pepper Preserves

 ½ cup chopped fresh cilantro

-Canning , or preserving food for shelf storage by sealing the food in cans or jars, became a method of food preservation after the age-old methods of fermentation, pickling, and even smoking.
-In fact, Napoleon offered a financial prize for any person who could conceive a way to preserve food for his troops.
-One man, Nicholas Appert, invented a method of placing food inside glass jars, corking them like wine bottles, and adding a protective wax seal to ensure that no air could get in or out.
-Soon he discovered that heat, not just removing air, further kept the food from spoiling.
-Not until the mid-1800s when Louis Pasteur explained how microbes caused food to spoil did anyone realize the genius of the method this French inventor, Nicholas Appert, had discovered that would literally change the way we deal with food even in the modern day.
-Appert won the contest in 1810; and, only two years later, the food industry began to “can” with the unbreakable tin cans.
+Canning, or preserving food for shelf storage by sealing it in cans or jars, developed after age-old preservation methods of fermentation, pickling, and smoking.
+In fact, Napoleon Bonaparte offered a financial prize to anyone who could devise a reliable way to preserve food for his troops.
+The French inventor Nicholas Appert developed a method of placing food in glass jars, corking them like wine bottles, and adding a protective wax seal to prevent air from entering or escaping.
+He soon discovered that heating the sealed jars, not just removing air, further prevented spoilage.
+Not until the mid-1800s, when Louis Pasteur explained how microbes caused food to spoil, did anyone realize the French inventor’s genius.
+Appert won Napoleon’s contest in 1810.
+Just two years later, the food industry began to “can” with unbreakable tin cans—a practice that permanently altered how we store and consume food to this day.

 Tips on Canning:

-• To sterilize canning jars, place the jars on the hottest cycle of the dishwasher.
-Do not wash other dishes with the jars to insure that no debris will collect in inside of their interiors.
+• To sterilize canning jars, place them on the dishwasher’s hottest cycle.
+Do not wash other dishes with the jars to prevent debris from collecting inside them.
 Use a heat cycle to dry; do not use a towel—even a clean one—as they may introduce bacteria to the inside of the sterilized jar.

-• Another method is to boil the open jars upright in the water bath with fitted rack or folded towel prior to filling the jars with food.
-Start by filling each jar ⅔ full of water and placing each jar in the pot.
+• Another method is to boil the open jars upright in a water bath on a fitted rack or a folded towel before filling them with food.
+Start by filling each jar ⅔ full with water, then place each jar in the pot.
 Boil for about 10 minutes.
 Use immediately while jars are hot.
-Again, do not towel dry the jars.
+Again, do not towel-dry the jars.

-• One other method is to wash the jars thoroughly; and, while wet, place in the oven upright on a baking sheet lined with a kitchen towel.
-The oven temperature should be set at its lowest but warm enough to heat the jars, sterilizing them.
+• One other method is to wash the jars thoroughly, and, while wet, place them upright in the oven on a baking sheet lined with a kitchen towel.
+The oven temperature should be set to its lowest setting, but warm enough to heat the jars and sterilize them.

 • In addition, make sure to use clean, new lids for each new processing.
-Flat canning lids should be placed in a small pot of hot water, which will soften the rubber and encourage them to seal better to the glass rims.
+Flat canning lids should be placed in a small pot of hot water to soften the rubber and help them seal better to the glass rims.
 Once the lid seals on a processed jar, the center will suck downward with a small popping sound.

 • Remember that rings simply hold the lids in place.
 Do not rely on rings to seal lids.
-Moreover, rings placed too tightly on the lidded jars or lack of headspace can cause the lids not to seal and even buckle.
+Moreover, rings placed too tightly on lidded jars, or a lack of headspace, can prevent the lids from sealing and even cause them to buckle.

 Recipe Created and Stylized by R. Shannon Mock